Comensi/comensi-atlas/src/pages/about/index.md

         and inclusive processes through networking between civil society, third sector, PA.
 BOU vision is to develop local actions that commit citizens and PA in new and participative forms of urban regeneration.
 Non-formal education and international cooperation are BOU main tool.
-      image:
       title: Bond of Union
     - linkText: 'http://www.tesserae.eu/'
       linkUrl: 'http://www.tesserae.eu/'